kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <li class="post__list-item">
 <h2>React is the most in-demand library/framework...and it will stay that way for awhile</h2>

 <p>After its release, React solved problems that developers never knew they had.
-It gave them a great way to "component-ize" the UI, it rendered that UI fast and it made application state easier to manage.</p>
+It gave them a great way to "component-ize" the UI, rendered that UI fast and made application state easier to manage.</p>

 <p>This resulted in a growing React ecosystem that includes <a href="https://redux.js.org/">Redux</a>, <a href="https://reactrouter.com/">React Router</a> and <a href="https://jestjs.io/">Jest</a>.
-It's also led to a supportive React community of Slack channels, tutorial sites and web forums.</p>
+It also led to a vast, supportive React community of Slack channels, tutorial sites and web forums.</p>

 <p>It's for all these reasons (and many more) that businesses of all sizes have adopted React.
 And want to hire developers that know it.</p>

 <p>No exaggeration here: for almost every interview I had, "How long have I used React?" was the one of the first two questions I was asked.
 Along with questions about its above-mentioned ecosystem.</p>

-<p>The years-long debate over which JavaScript framework is the best still goes on.
+<p>The years-long debate over which JavaScript framework is the best is still going on.
 As a result, frameworks like <a href="https://vuejs.org/">Vue</a> and <a href="https://svelte.dev/">Svelte</a> are being hyped as better alternatives to React.</p>

 <p>To be fair: each one does certain tasks easier than React and their learning curves aren't as steep.
 But React came out first, so the business world adopted it first.</p>